baxpr/dwipre-PNC/README.md

 1. For each run ("dti35" and "dti36"):

-    a. a mean b=0 image is computed from all available b=0 volumes.
+    a.
+A mean b=0 image is computed from all available b=0 volumes.

+    b.
 BET is used to find a brain mask for the run.

+    c.
 The mean intensity of in-brain voxels is computed.

-All DWI volumes of the run are then scaled by a factor of 1000*(mean intensity).
+    d.
+All DWI volumes of the run are scaled by a factor of 1000*(mean intensity).

 2. The scaled images are combined into a single series.